 Under the ESPP, eligible employees can purchase the Company's common stock through accumulated payroll deductions at such times as are established by the compensation committee.
-Eligible employees may purchase the Company's common stock at 85% of the lower of the fair market value of the Company's common stock on the first day of the offering period.
+Eligible employees may purchase the Company's common stock at 85% of the lower of the fair market value of the Company's common stock on the first day of the offering period or on the last day of the offering period.
 Eligible employees may contribute up to 15% of their eligible compensation.
 Under the ESPP, a participant may not accrue rights to purchase more than \$25,000 worth of the Company's common stock for each calendar year in which such right is outstanding.

 Employees who elect to participate in the ESPP commence payroll withholdings that accumulate through the end of the respective period.
 In accordance with the guidance in ASC 718-50 - Compensation - Stock Compensation, the ability to purchase shares of the Company's common stock for 85% of the lower of the price on the first day of the offering period or the last day of the offering period (i.e. the purchase date) represents an option and, therefore, the ESPP is a compensatory plan under this guidance.
 Accordingly, share-based compensation expense is determined based on the option's grant-date fair value as estimated by applying the Black Scholes option-pricing model and is recognized over the withholding period.
-The Company recognized share-based compensation expense of \$411 and \$391 during the three months ended May 31, 2022 and 2021, respectively, related to the ESPP.
+The Company recognized share-based compensation expense of \$253 and \$480 during the three months ended November 30, 2022 and 2021, respectively, related to the ESPP and \$938 and \$1,341 during the nine months ended November 30, 2022 and 2021, respectively.

-During the three months ended May 31, 2022 and 2021, employees who elected to participate in the ESPP purchased a total of 343,310 and 50,516 shares of common stock, respectively, resulting in cash proceeds to the Company of \$1,787 and \$1,948, respectively.
-ESPP employee payroll contributions accrued as of May 31, 2022 and February 28, 2022 totaled \$874 and \$1,511, respectively, and are included within accrued compensation in the consolidated balance sheet.
+During the nine months ended November 30, 2022 and 2021, employees who elected to participate in the ESPP purchased a total of 560,345 and 140,838 shares of common stock, respectively, resulting in cash proceeds to the Company of \$2,927 and \$4,309, respectively.
+ESPP employee payroll contributions accrued as of November 30, 2022 and February 28, 2022 totaled \$252 and \$1,511, respectively, and are included within accrued compensation in the consolidated balance sheet.
 Cash withheld via employee payroll deductions is presented in financing activities as proceeds from stock purchases under employee stock purchase plan on the consolidated statement of cash flows.